spack/spack/lib/spack/docs/pipelines.rst

 complete before any jobs in the next phase can begin), it also means you are guaranteed your bootstrapped compilers will be available when you need them.

-The ``compiler-agnostic`` key which can be provided with each item in the bootstrap list tells the ``spack ci generate`` command that any jobs staged from that particular list should have the compiler removed from the spec, so that any compiler available on the runner where the job is run can be used to build the package.
+The ``compiler-agnostic`` key can be provided with each item in the bootstrap list.
+It tells the ``spack ci generate`` command that any jobs staged from that particular list should have the compiler removed from the spec, so that any compiler available on the runner where the job is run can be used to build the package.